A uniform lower bound on the norms of hyperplane projections of spherical polytopes: Introduction

-The question of estimating $\rho_n$ was stated in \cite{bosznay} as Problem 2.
-To this time, it seems that no positive lower bounds on $\rho_n$ are known.
+It seems that no positive lower bounds on $\rho_n$ are known.
 This may be related to the fact, that lower bounds for the norms of projections were studied mostly in the case of specific subspaces, rather than uniformly.
 Nevertheless, some remarkable results related to the uniform lower bounds were obtained.
 Gluskin in \cite{gluskin2} and Szarek in \cite{szarek} used norms generated by random polytopes to establish such lower bounds, but only for projections with the rank in a specific range.
 Later, a similar construction was provided also in \cite{latala}.
-All of these results give estimates of the following type: there exists an $n$-dimensional normed space $X$, such that for every projection $P: X \to X$ with the rank $m$ in an interval of the form $[\alpha n, \beta n]$ (where $0 < \alpha < \beta < 1$ are constants), we have $||P|| \geq C \sqrt{m}$ (for some constant $C$ depending on $\alpha$ and $\beta$).
-Asymptotically speaking, this is best possible up to a constant, as the famous result of Kadec and Snobar (see \cite{kadecsnobar}) yields the inequality $||P|| < \sqrt{m}$.
+All of these results give estimates of the following type: there exists an $n$-dimensional normed space $X$, such that for every projection $P: X \to X$ with the rank $m$ in an interval of the form $[\alpha n, \beta n]$ (where $0 < \alpha < \beta < 1$ are constants), we have $\|P\|_X \geq C \sqrt{m}$ (for some constant $C$ depending on $\alpha$ and $\beta$).
+Asymptotically speaking, this is best possible up to a constant, as the famous result of Kadec and Snobar (see \cite{kadecsnobar}) yields the inequality $\|P\|_X < \sqrt{m}$.

 A deeply profound role, that random polytopes play in the modern high-dimensional geometry, has been started with a pioneering previous work of Gluskin in \cite{gluskin}, who used them to prove that the asymptotic order of the diameter of the Banach-Mazur compactum is linear.
 After that, many different important applications of the random objects in the high-dimensional geometry have been established, including the examples above.